One remembered King

 Penshurst Place has been the home of the Sidney family for over 450 years: excluding the short time it belonged to the Crown and was given to Anne of Cleves.
 Queen Elizabeth I came here often.
 Many of the period films are shot at Penshurst including Anne of a Thousand Days and the Other Boleyn Girl.

 The Tower of London, steeped in the nation's history for 1,000 years and where two of Henry's queens, Anne Boleyn and Catherine Howard were executed and interred under the altar of St Peter-ad-Vincula.
-Famous for the Crown Jewels, there are many exhibitions in the Tower and we might even see the trial of Anne Boleyn take place.
+Famous for the Crown Jewels, there are many exhibitions in the Tower.

 Westminster Abbey is the coronation site of England’s Kings and Queens since 1066.
-Ten of England’s Royal Sovereigns are buried here including Elizabeth I. We finish with a superb Tudor Banquet in St Katherine’s Dock with full merriment and entertainment!
+Ten of England’s Royal Sovereigns are buried here including Elizabeth I. We finish off the tour with a seasonal performance at the Globe Theatre.

 The previous evening was a fitting finale for our Grand Progress.
 After a leisurely breakfast we arrange transport back to a London mainline railway station or London airport if agreed when booking.
 For those who have later journeys, we can arrange additional trips to sites in London if these have been agreed prior to arrival